 The Problem of Interest Rate Risk

 Now imagine trying to lock in that same loan for 30 years.
 The longer the term, the more exposed the bank becomes to changes in the market.
-Over decades, interest rates can fluctuate wildly.
-This ‘mismatch’ between what the bank earns and what it pays is a real financial risk.
+This 'mismatch' between what the bank earns and what it pays is a real financial risk.

-To deal with this, banks typically hedge—using financial tools to match short-term deposits with short-term loans, and managing the gap through wholesale markets.
+To deal with this, banks typically hedge-using financial tools to match short-term deposits with short-term loans.
 But the longer the fixed term, the harder it is to hedge.
-And in New Zealand’s relatively small financial market, that becomes a serious limitation.
+And in New Zealand's relatively small financial market, that becomes a serious limitation.

 NZ's Money Markets Are Too "Thin"

-In the US, mortgage lenders have a few tricks up their sleeves.
-Most notably, they can sell off their mortgages to large, government-backed entities like Fannie Mae and Freddie Mac, which are specifically designed to take on the long-term risk of 30-year fixed loans.
-These organisations pool the loans into securities and sell them to investors—spreading the risk and freeing up lenders to write more loans.
+In the US, mortgage lenders can sell off their mortgages to large, government-backed entities like Fannie Mae and Freddie Mac, which are specifically designed to take on the long-term risk of 30-year fixed loans.

-New Zealand simply doesn’t have this infrastructure.
-There’s no Fannie Mae or Freddie Mac here, and our wholesale finance market is much smaller.
-Local banks typically source 60–65% of their funding offshore, and that introduces another layer of complexity—especially when it comes to hedging.
-Add in exchange rate risk, and suddenly a 30-year fixed-rate loan becomes a risky and expensive product for lenders to offer.
+New Zealand simply doesn't have this infrastructure.
+There's no Fannie Mae or Freddie Mac here, and our wholesale finance market is much smaller.
+Local banks typically source 60–65% of their funding offshore, and that introduces another layer of complexity.

-Some banks have tried longer terms—like seven-year fixed rates—but withdrew them due to lack of interest.
-As one banker put it, the market here just isn’t deep enough to support it.
+Some banks have tried longer terms-like seven-year fixed rates-but withdrew them due to lack of interest.
+The market here simply isn't deep enough to support it.

 Do Kiwi Borrowers Even Want It?

 Interestingly, the demand might not even be there.
 In New Zealand, most borrowers fix for 1–3 years at a time.
-Five-year fixed rates are relatively uncommon except among investors.
-We tend to prefer flexibility, refixing regularly based on market conditions or personal circumstances.
+Kiwis tend to prefer flexibility, refixing regularly based on market conditions or personal circumstances.

 Plus, life changes.
-People move homes, relationships change, income varies, and health can intervene.
-It’s rare for someone’s situation to remain unchanged for 30 years, and early repayment fees on long-term fixed mortgages can be steep—especially if rates drop and you want to refinance.
+People move homes, relationships change, income varies.
+It's rare for someone's situation to remain unchanged for 30 years, and early repayment fees on long-term fixed mortgages can be steep.

-In fact, around 1 in every 200 fixed loans in New Zealand is repaid early each month.
-That’s a strong signal that many borrowers don’t plan to stay in the same loan for the long haul.
+In fact, approximately 1 in every 200 fixed loans in New Zealand is repaid early each month.

 Could It Happen in the Future?

-Some experts think it’s worth exploring.
-In theory, a finance company could offer 30-year fixed mortgages—if they could lock in a 30-year hedge contract with a money supplier.
+Some experts think it's worth exploring.
+In theory, a finance company could offer 30-year fixed mortgages-if they could lock in a 30-year hedge contract.
 But in practice, the lack of demand, shallow financial markets, and complexity of managing the risk make it unlikely in the near future.

 For now, New Zealand's mortgage system is built for flexibility-with short-term fixes, floating rates, and a culture of regular refinancing.
 And while that doesn't offer the same long-term certainty as a US-style 30-year loan, it does give borrowers the freedom to adapt as life changes.